mxagar/accelerated_computer_science_coursera/03_Unordered_DS/README.md

 ```

-Note that if we use a sorted array instead of a min-hep for the priority queue,
+Note that if we use a sorted array instead of a min-heap for the priority queue,
 - the creation of the priority queue takes `O(mlog(m))` instead of `O(m)`, while
 - each `removeMin()` is `O(1)`, instead of `O(log(m))`.